 2020 has been a true year of change in every aspect of our lives, including the way we commute.
-Electric scooters and other vehicles of personal mobility have become one of the main participants of the urban traffic in most of the European countries and especially in Spain.
+Electric scooters and other vehicles of personal mobility have become one of the main participants of the urban traffic in most of the European countries, and especially in Spain.

 People tend to avoid crowded places and public transport due to COVID-19.
-With the increasing costs of using and maintaining a car or a motorbike and gradual disappearance of free parking zones in the cities, electric scooters and bikes seem to be the ideal solution.
+With the increasing costs of using and maintaining a car or a motorbike and the gradual disappearance of free parking zones in the cities, electric scooters and bikes seem to be the ideal solution.

-Due to the increasing number of electric scooters in the cities, governments of many European countries have developed or are in a process of developing a new system of official laws, norms and documents that regulate the circulation of these vehicles.
+Due to the increasing number of electric scooters in the cities, governments of many European countries have developed or are in a process of developing a new system of official laws, norms, and documents that regulate the circulation of these vehicles.
 Spain is one of them.
 While some countries have stricter regulations, some still do not have any laws in place.
-However, electric scooters have come into our lives to stay and sooner or later each country will have a regulation system developed.
+However, electric scooters have come into our lives to stay, and sooner or later each country will have a regulation system developed.
 While they might vary from country to country, the Spanish government is working on their own optimal regulation that reflects the European recommendations and can be used as a reference for users from other countries on what is to come.

 As we mentioned before, with the increasing number of electric scooters, it is very important that they become an official participant of the circulation in the cities along with other vehicles and that they are well integrated into the urban traffic.
-It is essential to have a regulation in place that assures everyone’s safety and that provides you a clear guidance to follow.
+It is essential to have a regulation in place that assures everyone’s safety and that provides you clear guidance to follow.

 A year ago, in February 2020, we have published an article on this topic.
 DGT has been already working on the new regulations and published some general recommendations.
 You can check out this information here; The new regulation has been published recently.
 You can access it here or on the official DGT website.
 It is mainly based on the previous recommendations, but it clarifies some important details and next steps in the process.

 Here are 5 main things:

 1. Clarification of the Personal Mobility Vehicle definition.